aryanj10/UN-Hackathon-Child-Wind-Risk-Intelligence-System/README.md

 - ✅ Clips and reprojects child population raster to match wind data
 - ✅ Multiplies wind × population to produce a child wind risk raster
 - ✅ Aggregates exposure using zonal statistics (by admin boundaries)
+- ✅ Enhances risk by factoring in school density and hospital proximity
 - ✅ Displays an interactive map with high-risk areas highlighted

 ---